romaintailhurat/Documents/antlr-vtl.md

 warning(154): Vtl.g4:321:0: rule joinExpr contains an optional block with at least one alternative that can match an empty string
 ```

+The previous command generates generates several Java classes and related resources: the VTL lexer (or tokenizer), the parser, the listener and the visitor (see [here](https://github.com/antlr/antlr4/blob/master/doc/listeners.md)) and [here](https://saumitra.me/blog/antlr4-visitor-vs-listener-pattern/) for details on the listeners and visitors).

 ### Parser verification

 The TestRig tool can be used to check the parser.
 We first need to compile the Java classes previously generated: